Skip to content

 The Architecture of Self-Belief

-The Quran tells us: "And it is He who created the heavens and earth in truth.
+"And it is He who created the heavens and earth in truth.
 And the day He says, 'Be,' and it is, His word is the truth."
 [6:73]

 Yet most successful Muslims operate like their capabilities were set in stone during childhood.
 We say things like:

-The Confidence Mathematics
+The Confidence Arc

 Here's what I've observed coaching high-achieving Muslims: confidence follows a predictable pattern that I call the Confidence Arc: